Whitchurch to Andover walk

 Longparish, thatched cottages & River Test

-The route initially follows the line of a dismantled railway and passes the Church of All Hallows in Whitchurch to go along the River Test – ‘England’s most famous trout stream’, then on to the village of Tufton, with its interesting church.
+The morning leg of this walk is glorious and takes you through some delightful, peaceful Hampshire open countryside.
+The route initially follows the line of a dismantled railway, then passes the Church of All Hallows in Whitchurch to go beside the crystal clear and gently flowing River Test – ‘England’s most famous trout stream’.
+On then to the village of Tufton, with its interesting church.
 A new path returns you to the route of the dismantled railway as you by-pass Paper Mill Farm.
 Then on to Longparish where you stop for lunch at one of its two pubs.

 The church at Longparish, with punishment stocks beside it, is your first stop after lunch.
 The walk then goes via a hamlet of more thatched cottages along the River Test before it follows a new detour over the A303 road to go up into Harewood Forest, past a vast piggery.
 A new route then takes you under the A303 before you rejoin the Book’s original route by Bere Hill Farm to continue on a straight footpath all the way into Andover, with its tearooms, pubs, church and museum.